coreygirard/swarm/docs/patterns.md

         n*2 -> print
 ```

-It appears we have quite a bottleneck in the agent `b`.
+It appears we have quite a bottleneck in the agent `slow`.
 If only we could have more of them.
 Rather than forcing the user to fiddle with copy-pasting and renaming, Swarm offers easy static duplication of agents:

 ### Static scaling